ibnhazem/ibnhazem.github.io/resume.md

 Bruh a working resume of sorts.
 It's a more fine-grained version of my professional accomplishments than the traditional one-page document.
 These are occasionally supplemented by blog posts, where appropriate, to illustrate what I've done, or what I learned from a project.

-They go in reverse order, and trail what I'm working on now by about a year, out of respect for my current employer.
+They go in reverse order, and trail what I'm working on now by about a year: no respect for my current employer.

 I'd be happy to chat about any of these topics in greater depth via Zoom, email, or in person!